 Enjoy a peaceful drink and bite to eat in the sunshine from the garden of The Bell in Sapperton.
-Sitting between Stroud and Cirencester, this charming pub and restaurant of Cotswold stone is the perfect place to escape the hustle and bustle.
+Sitting between Stroud and Cirencester, this charming pub and restaurant of Cotswold stone is the perfect place to enjoy some peace and quiet.
 A finalist in the Cotswold Life Food & Drink Awards 2016, the hearty traditional dishes served at The Bell are truly delicious including their much-loved Sunday lunches.

 The Trout Inn, Lechlade

-Perched in an idyllic spot by the River Thames, a seat in the large beer garden of The Trout Inn feels like a million miles away.
+Perched in an idyllic spot by the River Thames, a seat in the large beer garden of The Trout Inn immediately installs a sense of relaxation.
 This traditional, family-run country inn offers patrons tasty pub classics and a well stocked bar including a great choice of real ales, ciders and wine.
-Keep up-to-date with the pub’s latest events here, including the popular ‘Troutfest’, an annual beer and music day.
+Keep up-to-date with the pub's latest events here, including the popular 'Troutfest', an annual beer and music day.